kvnl33/monero-simulations/README.md

 ### Related work

-Our paper, **An Empirical Analysis of Traceability in the Monero Blockchain**, is set to appear at PETS 2018.
+Our paper, **An Empirical Analysis of Traceability in the Monero Blockchain**, was presented at PETS 2018.
 It can be found [here](https://arxiv.org/pdf/1704.04299.pdf).